deakinmt/entsoe_outage_models/README.md

 I0 refers to __, whilst IE refers to the 'old' irish datacode, whilst IE refers to the full SEM.

-Limitations:
+Limitations
+---
-- By default, 'outages' which result in the output being 1.33 times greater than the generator nominal power are neglected.
+L1.
+By default, 'outages' which result in the output being 1.33 times greater than the generator nominal power are neglected.
+L2.
+Even with L1, sometimes 'negative' outages occur (e.g., for DK in early 2020, I0 in early 2019).
-- By default, we ignore outages on wind/solar/hydro run of river.
+L3.
+By default, we ignore outages on wind/solar/hydro run of river.
--
+L4.
+The reasons/convention for individual countries and what is classed as a 'Forced' versus 'Planned' outage has not been considered.
+L5.
+Forced and planned outages are considered seperately; possible clashes between these are not considered (e.g., both forced and planned outages occuring at the same time).

 Scripts / options